 An increasingly stringent regulatory environment, rising commodity costs, and constantly-shifting consumer preferences continue to significantly impact the consumer products & services industry.
 The rise of technology and new digital age have further influenced the dynamic relationship between the business and consumer.
 Companies are expected to react, respond, and innovate to meet consumer needs at a much faster pace, while continuing to meet government requirements, maintain ethical and sustainable business practices, and contain costs.

-CPG Company Boosts Spend Visibility, Savings With SMART by GEP
+CPG Company Boosts Spend Visibility, Savings With GEP SMART

 Extending Supplier Payment Terms in the CPG Industry